menu

 Living in Fishkill

 Fishkill is a very small village located in the state of New York.
-With a population of 2,156 people and five constituent neighborhoods, Fishkill is the 568th largest community in New York.
+With a population of 2,156 people and five associated neighborhoods, Fishkill is the 568th largest community in New York.

 Also of interest is that Fishkill has more people living here who work in computers and math than 95% of the places in the US.

-Fishkill is a somewhat ethnically-diverse village.
+Fishkill is a very ethnically-diverse village.
 The people who call Fishkill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fishkill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fishkill include Italian, Irish, German, English, and Polish.
+Fishkill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.89% of the village’s residents.
+Important ancestries of people in Fishkill include Italian, Irish, German, English, and European.

 The most common language spoken in Fishkill is English.
 Other important languages spoken here include Spanish and Polish.